THE WAR DUNGEON

-Kenneth Henderson would serve on the home front, working to train soldiers as part of E. Battery of the Canadian Artillery Training School (CATC), as well as working to train NCOs.
+Kenneth Henderson would serve on the home front, working to train soldiers as part of E. Battery at the Canadian Artillery Training School (CATC), as well as working to train NCOs.

-Donald would serve at home as well, between 1940 and 1943, working to train troops at the Canadian Officer Training Center and Army Training Centers.
+Between the years 1940 and 1943 he worked to train troops at the Canadian Officer Training Center and Army Training Centers.